Pain and Pain Symptom Management for Michigan Nurses

 Diagnostic Testing

-Although there are no diagnostic tests available as yet to determine how much pain a person is experiencing, and no test that can measure the intensity or location of pain, there are a number of tests that can be done to determine the cause or source of pain.
+Although there are no diagnostic tests available as yet to determine how much pain a person is experiencing and no test that can measure the intensity or location of pain, there are a number of tests that can be performed to determine the cause or source of pain.

 LABORATORY TESTS